kapsch-network-solution/trustsec_excel/README.md

 ```
 python trustsec_excel.py -i excel_sample.csv sample.csv
 ```
-This command takes the CSV file excel_sample.csv which was converted before with the -e option and convert it back into the file sample.csv which can be imported back into ISE
+This command takes the CSV file excel_sample.csv which was converted before with the -e option and convert it back into the file sample.csv which can be imported back into ISE.

 ## Limitations
 * Order of SGTs in vertical/horizontal axis in excel csv must be the same